Zenduty/docs/docs/Datadog.md

 ![](/img/Integrations/Datadog/Monitors3.png)

-11. Datadog is now integrated and Zenduty will alert you when something is not right.
+11. Datadog is now integrated and Zenduty will alert you when Datadof alerts are created and resolved.